-Copy BLT into your repository
+Copy BLT into a subdirectory in your repository

-This example will clone BLT into your repository and remove the unneeded git files from the clone.
+This example will clone a copy of BLT into your repository and remove the unneeded git files from the clone.
 It then commits and pushes the changes to your repository.

 '''

 cd <your repository>

 git clone https://github.com/LLNL/blt.git

 rm -rf blt/.git

 git commit -m "Adding BLT"

 git push

 '''